nazdridoy/ngpt/docs/usage/cli_config.md

 - The `language` option only affects code generation mode (`-c`)
 - The `log` option only affects interactive and text modes (`-i`, `-t`)
+- The git commit message options only affect the gitcommsg mode (`--gitcommsg`)

 ## CLI Configuration File